 The pumping engine is a Watts beam engine and was built in 1849.

 Nowadays, the Engine house is open to the public, and on certain days, it will be in steam.
 When in steam, it still pumps water from the river to the canal.
-In 1994 the steam days were the first weekend in the months of June, July, August and October.
+In 2016 the steam days will be the first weekend in the months of June, July, August and October.
 It will also be open on Sunday and Monday of the Bank Holiday weekends at Easter, May bank holiday and August Bank holiday.
 Additional dates include 17th and 18th September and World Heritage Site Discovery Days on 29th and 30th October.

 The canal goes on for several kilometres but most of it is not suitable for navigation.
 Butterley Tunnel some 14 kilometres (9 miles) distant by water, 9 kilometres (6 miles) as the crow flies, collapsed in 1900 and was never reopened.
 The Cromford to Ambergate section of the canal has been owned by the Derbyshire County Council since 1974 since which time the Cromford Canal Society has been restoring it.